-In the parishes of Abbotsbury, Fleet and Langton Herring, any new dwelling (including through conversion or replacement of existing buildings, or lifting of holiday let conditions) must be used as the principal residence.
+Herring, any new dwelling (including through conversion or replacement of existing buildings, or lifting of holiday let conditions) must be used as the principal residence.
 This can be achieved by the use of a legal agreement that will restrict its occupancy to that of a principal residence; defined as the sole or main residence of the occupier for the majority of their time.
 Occupiers will be required to keep verifiable proof that they are meeting this obligation and make it available when requested for inspection by the Local Planning Authority.

 The lifting of holiday let restrictions within the settlements of Abbotsbury, Fleet and Langton Herring will be supported provided that the accommodation would be suitable for full time occupancy.
-New built holiday accommodation will not be supported in these settlements.

-5.1.12 The justification for building affordable homes is to meet local needs, in line with the 2015 Local Plan policy HOU2.
+5.1.10 The justification for building affordable homes is to meet local needs, in line with the 2015 Local Plan policy HOU2.
 As such, the allocation of affordable housing will be prioritised to those with a housing need and a local connection (i.e. an established residency or employment connection to Chesil Bank).
 The housing provider will be expected to undertake their initial marketing aimed exclusively to applicants with a local connection, whether for rental-only properties or for those with a purchase element, and for subsequent relets/sales.

-5.1.13 The Local Plan makes clear that the provision of affordable housing should be 'tenure blind' i.e. not differ in style and design so as to be obvious which homes are provided as affordable housing and which are open market.
+5.1.11 The Local Plan makes clear that the provision of affordable housing should be 'tenure blind' i.e. not differ in style and design so as to be obvious which homes are provided as affordable housing and which are open market.
 This point is included in our policy for the avoidance of doubt.